EkanVictor/EkanVictor.github.io/README.md

 **Tools Used:** Power BI (conditional formatting, power query editor, DAX)

-**Description:** This project involved analysing the sales data of Dash Ltd to identify trends and pattern in sales performance for 2023/2024 financial year.
-The goal of the dashboard is to provide actional insight to improved the company sales strategy.
+**Description:** This project involved analysing the sales data of Dash Ltd to monitor and evalute customers feedback, products feedback, identify trends and pattern in sales performance for 2023/2024 financial year.
+The goal of the dashboard is to provide actional insight to improved customers satisfaction, product performance, and the company sales strategy.

-**Key Finding:**
+**Key Finding:** 2 out of every 10 customers have given a bad rating/feedback.
+USA is the country with the largest sales contribution while Canada is the least.
+The electronic product category is the largest revenue contributor followed by grocery product category.

 **Dashboard Overview:**
 ![Dash](Dash.PNG)